 - How to Water Your Plants (without Over Watering)

-- 19 Ways to Deal with Drought on the Homestead
+- 19 Ways to Deal with Drought on your Property

 But regardless of your specific method for creating a climate-resilient garden, it really does come down to 2 things you should do:

 - Building the organic content of your soil

 If you do these 2 things every year, you can prepare your garden for climate change.
 And don’t forget that switching over to perennial food systems will further improve the resilience of your garden to climate change.

 First Steps to Take to Prepare Your Garden for Climate Change

 Droughts and floods—these are the 2 extremes we’re dealing with here in western Washington.
 The specifics may be different in your area, but expect extremes.

 Ultimately, moderating these extreme events to lessen their impact is key to building a climate-resilient garden.